 Pamela Bryan founded Octavia Art Gallery in 2008 in New Orleans, LA, and then opened a second location in Houston, TX in 2014.
 Pam is directly involved with organizations seeking to preserve art, architecture, and culture.
 She completed her undergraduate degree in English Literature and Accounting and her graduate degree in Art History, both from Tulane University.
 Previously, Pam has held the title of the Executive Director at Longue Vue House and Gardens until 2002, followed by the Director of Operation Comeback for the Preservation Resource Center until 2011.

 Emily Siekkinen is a graduate of the University of Florida and earned a Bachelor of Fine Arts degree with a minor in Art History.
 Emily has been working in the arts for over ten years and has been with Octavia Art Gallery since it’s founding in 2008.
 As the sole director for many years, she has organized numerous exhibitions, written accompanying texts, and developed relationships with artists both nationally and internationally.

 Kristina Larson is a graduate of Tufts University and The School of the Museum of Fine Arts, Boston, and earned a Master’s degree in Arts Administration from The Savanna College of Art and Design.
 She is a certified Fine Art Appraiser through the Appraisers Association of America, focusing on modern and contemporary art.
-Kristina has held several positions in the arts, including working as a Consultant for the Ministry of Art and culture in Morocco as a United States Peace Corps volunteer, for the Contemporary Arts Center as the Development Specialist for the Whitney White Linen Night fundraiser, and as a Senior Fine Art Consultant with Martin Lawrence Galleries.
+Kristina has held several positions in the arts, including working as a Consultant for the Ministry of Art and Culture, as the Development Specialist for the Contemporary Arts Center’s Whitney White Linen Night fundraiser, and as a Senior Fine Art Consultant with Martin Lawrence Galleries.
 Kristina has been with Octavia Art Gallery in New Orleans since February of 2016.